R.O.G. Return on Generosity

 Credits:

-Coming Next: Please join us next week, Episode 162, Building Bridges Coaching Tips for Generous Leaders with Shannon Cassidy.
+Coming Next: Please join us next week, Episode 174, with Shannon Cassidy for a Generous Leadership Coaching Tip.

 Shannon Cassidy is Founder and CEO of Bridge Between, Inc. a boutique leadership development firm specializing in behavioral change, executive presence, effective communication, collaborative teamwork, empowering leadership, and conflict resolution.
 She provides Executive Coaching, Facilitation (team sessions, retreats, conferences) and Keynote Speaking (conferences, annual events, ceremonies) and Mentoring Programs (associations, ERGs, leadership circles) all custom designed.
 She has a podcast called R.O.G.
 Return on Generosity that focuses on how to be a corporate generous leader by sharing time, talent and gratitude.